cyprieng/dotfiles/README.md

 My dotfiles for macOS.

-Some files (for example raycast configuration) are encrypted and can only be decrypted with my private key.
+Some files (for example raycast configuration) are encrypted and can only be decrypted with my private password.
 Do not use the dotfiles as-is but as a base for your configuration.

 ## Available Commands